KoolRick/invoiceParser/README.md

 ## Deployment

-These are the domentation of the libraries used.
+These are the documentation of the libraries used.

 ## Built With